volatiletech/abcweb/README.md

-  build       Builds your abcweb binary and executes the gulp build task deps        Download and optionally update all abcweb dependencies dev         Runs your abcweb app for development gen         Generate your database models and migration files help        Help about any command migrate     Run migration tasks (up, down, redo, status, version) new         Generate a new abcweb app test        Runs the tests for your abcweb app
+  build       Builds your abcweb binary and executes the gulp build task deps        Download and optionally update all abcweb dependencies dev         Runs your abcweb app for development dist        Dist creates a distribution bundle for easy deployment gen         Generate your database models and migration files help        Help about any command migrate     Run migration tasks (up, down, redo, status, version) new         Generate a new abcweb app revendor    Revendor updates your vendor.json file and resyncs your vendor folder test        Runs the tests for your abcweb app

 Flags:
+  -h, --help      help for abcweb
       --version   Print the abcweb version

 Use "abcweb [command] --help" for more information about a command.